BenOrourkeGriffith/-1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something new to me was or something I learned was how to code the micro:bit in order to get it to show text on its little led screen.

-This experiment could be the basis of a real world application such as a very basic version of a kids toy with buttons that activate diffrent options.
+This experiment could be the basis of a real world application such as a very basic version of a kids toy with buttons that activate diffrent faces and words.
+It is also Simular to a digital alarmclock saying goodmorning.

 ### Experiment name ###